finnsterfran/The_Written_Tapestry/README.md

 1. category lends itself as the field 'category_name' in the stories collection.
     * when user creates a story, they select a category_name out of the category collection
-2. users lends itself as a field titled "author" in stories
+2. users lends itself as a field titled 'author' in stories
     * user has to log in when creating a story
     * when user creates a story, session user is automatically recorded as the author when creating a new story